 - 4 pounds fresh wings* disjointed

 - 2 tablespoons olive oil

-- ¼ cup cornstarch** optional - creates a nice coating on the wings
+- ¼ cup cornstarch** creates a nice coating on the wings

-Sprinkle with cornstarch, if using, and toss to coat until no starch is visible.
+- Sprinkle with cornstarch and toss to coat until no starch is visible.

-Place wings on the baking sheets spacing evenly apart.
+- Place wings on the baking sheet spacing evenly apart.
 If it's too crowded, use 2 baking sheets.